iitkgpaiforscience/Crysxpp/README.md

 ```bash
 python prop.py --pretrained-model=<Pretrain_CrysAE_path> --batch-size=512 --epoch=200 --test-ratio=0.8
 ```
+As "pretrained-model" you can either use the existing pretarined CrysAE model "model/model_pretrain.pth" or you can pretrain your own  [CrysAE model](#train-a-crysae-model)and use the saved model.
 Here you can set set the following hyperparameters :

 - lrate : Learning Rate (Default : 0.003).